g2k19/exercise-tracker/README.md

 ## Project Requirements

-This project fulfills all following FreeCodeCamp user stories.
+This project fulfills all FreeCodeCamp user stories.